Outsourcing social media might make sense for your business right now, given all the disruption in retailing and changes in consumer shopping habits.

 - You may want to create more video content.
 Solution: designate a space onsite, equipped with good lighting and camera, dedicated to video production.
 Also, train salespeople on subject matter and video composition.

 - You may not know what to do or even where to turn.
 Solution: consult with a social media advisor to design a roadmap for your success.

 By dissecting your social media and/or line marketing needs, you can easily tap into your own talents while utilizing a vendor’s contributions to build your in-house social media team over time.

 Social media demands participation.

-I often witness a huge disconnect with companies who outsource social media and inevitably see no results.
+I often witness a disconnect with companies who outsource social media and inevitably see no results.
 If you want results (I know you do!), you’ve got to participate (not watch from the sidelines).

 When making the decision on outsourcing social media, use these 5 critical guidelines to avoid the common outsourcing pitfalls and you’ll find that you’ll be able to sleep better at night knowing you’ve made the right choices for your business.